mikesprague/sublime-cfdocs/README.md

-# CFDocs Plugin for Sublimme Text 2/3
+# CFDocs Plugin for Sublime Text 2/3

 ## About